YarBurArt/Dissonare_traffic/README.md

 It's actually just an api skin on fastapi for the github.com/ftaxats/Pcap-Analyser repository.

 It's more interesting to use this as a training stand, as there are so many vulnerabilities there.
+Obfuscated version on branch obf, it's more fun to hack.
 To use this as a stand for practicing web security testing skills /

 ```